cascadiajs/cascadiajs-2020/src/views/pages/content/watching-talks.md

 ## Adjusting your view

-To maximize the video window, you can hide the `Slack View` on the right, or the `Captions view` on the bottom.
+To maximize the video window, you can hide the `Slack View` on the right of the video, or hide the `Captions` below the video.
 See the toggles in the top right of the window.

 ## How do I ask questions?

 Ask a question in the Q&A widget on the left side of the window.
 Type your question, or up-vote an existing question.

-## What is Talk Illustrations?
+## What are Talk Illustrations?

-We've hired an artist to illustrate each talk.
+Each talk has an associated illustration created by [Mind's Eye Creative](https://www.mindseyecreative.ca).

-## It would be nice to see the schedule!
+## Can I easily view the talk schedule from the Live Stream page?

-Indeed!
-Our schedule is actually below the live talks though you may miss it because the video window auto-sizes.
+A copy of the schedule is below the Live Stream.
+It's a bit hidden due to auto-sizing of the page.
 Just use the vertical scrollbar to scroll down to the schedule.